Augmented-Perception-Lab/Augmented-Perception-Lab.github.io/README.md

 * [Add a publication](_publications)
 <!-- * [Add a post](_posts) -->

+## Pushing an update

+1. Check out the site via github
+2. Make change and check correctness via above bundle command
+3. Push to Github

+The site is published automatically through a Github workflow.

-# Useful links for the theme:
+## Useful links for the theme:

 https://tachyons.io/#style